The information in this fact sheet relates to applications in the AAT's Migration & Refugee Division.

 - we will refund 50% of the full fee if we make a favourable decision on your case.

 A ‘Request for fee reduction – MR Division’ form (M11) is available from any of the offices listed below and from our website.
 Supporting documentary evidence, as listed on the form M11, should be lodged with all fee reduction applications.

 If you withdraw your application for review, we can only refund an application fee in limited circumstances.

-Should you seek assistance with your application?
+Should I seek assistance with my application?

 - a registered migration agent

-- a nominator or sponsor if you are a visa applicant
+- a nominator or sponsor if you are a visa applicant.

 How do we work?

 We are required to provide a review which is accessible, fair, just, economical, informal, quick and proportionate.
 The general features of a review are: